devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 4.1 Preprocessing Pipeline

-Based on the EDA findings, we implemented a carefully designed preprocessing pipeline that balances computational efficiency with artistic fidelity:
+Based on the EDA findings, we implemented a carefully designed preprocessing pipeline that balances computational efficiency with artistic quality:

 ```python
 self.transform = transforms.Compose([